Bringing the Science of Reading Home - Ready4K®

 “Let’s read our chapter books!!” she said with joy.

 Nikki didn’t know what I’d been hiding from my classmates for years.
-She had no idea that, while she and everyone else in my grade were reading chapter books, I had not yet successfully made my way through a single picture book.
+She had no idea that, while she and everyone else in my grade enjoyed chapter books during classroom reading time, I had not yet successfully made my way through a single picture book.

 I’d spend countless hours in the car fumbling over the words in “Dick and Jane Go Go Go.”
 I’d be able to read a word one day, but the next day, it was as if I was seeing it for the first time.
 Reading felt like Blackjack.
 Winning was only possible if I had some streak of luck – really good luck.

-At the time, my solution was to have my parents read the same book to me, again and again, until I memorized it.
+At the time, my solution was to have my parents read the same book to me, again and again, until through rote memorization I knew every sentence by heart.
 Then, I’d bring that book into school and ask my teacher with great emphasis, “Can I read this to the class?”
 And the teacher always said yes.

 Late elementary school student frowns with concern while resting arms on top of books.